World Band Radio Listening, News, Search, and Links ( Shortwave Listening, Shortwave News )

 Radio New Zealand "The Voice of the Pacific" covers Papua-New Guinea, the Solomon Islands, New Caledonia, Fiji, and other places in Oceania as well as New Zealand.

-Radio Free Europe RFE has news and links to Internet Real Audio broadcasts from 31 nations.
+Radio Free Europe RFE has news and links to Internet podcasts.

 Shortwave.be links to the websites of shortwave broadcasters, including some not listed here.